Intestinal Rehabilitation for Children

 For Intestinal Failure, Short Bowel Syndrome, and Other Intestinal Diseases

-Call for an AppointmentChildren who experience intestinal failure as a result of short bowel syndrome, intestinal dysmotility, or surgical complications may benefit from intestinal rehabilitation, a process that focuses on your child’s nutritional care to maximize intestinal function.
+Children who experience intestinal failure because of short bowel syndrome, intestinal dysmotility, congenital disorders, or surgical complications may benefit from intestinal rehabilitation.
+This process focuses on your child’s nutritional care to maximize intestinal function.
 Duke is one of the few intestinal rehabilitation centers in the region with a team of specialists experienced in providing intestinal rehabilitation through diet, medications, and nonsurgical and surgical procedures.

 Intestinal Rehabilitation Evaluation

 The goals of intestinal rehabilitation for your child include increasing weight gain and linear growth, decreasing stool output, improving hydration, and improving nutrient deficiencies.
-This may allow your child to be weaned off total parental nutrition (TPN).
+This may allow your child to be weaned off total parenteral nutrition (TPN).

 Duke Health offers locations throughout the Triangle.
 Find one near you.